 Many containers like milk may have a plastic coating on the inside to keep the liquid from seeping through the cardboard.

 Cardboard that is coated in plastic or wax is smooth and slick.
-You can scrape your fingernail across the container to see if you scrape off any plastic or wax.
+Not sure if there is a wax coating?
+Try scraping your fingernail across the container to see if you scrape off any plastic or wax.

 Reheating food for too long could damage the cardboard container rendering your food inedible.